mmkal/pgkit/packages/migrator/readme.md

 You can now edit the generated sql files to `create table users(name text)` for the 'up' migration and `drop table users` for the 'down' migration.

 Note: `node migrate create xyz` will try to detect the type of pre-existing migrations.
-The extension of the file generated will be `.sql`, `.js` or `.ts` to match the first migration found in the target directory.
+The extension of the file generated will be `.sql`, `.js` or `.ts` to match the last migration found in the target directory.

 ```bash
 node migrate up